 3. What preventative actions should be taken for the future?

 2 - CASE STUDY: Last Minute Changes - Scheduling 38 teachers to teach in 5-7 different programs can be tricky business.
 The act of doing so each week is challenging.
 But the balancing act that takes place in keeping teachers happy with their schedules is even more challenging.
-Often times, the DGEV Administrators or Staff Office will accept last-minute groups for additional enrollment.
-This causes last minute changes to be made to the weekly schedules.
+Often times, the Milo Administrators or Staff Office will accept last-minute groups for additional enrollment.
+This causes that last minute changes be made to the weekly schedules.
 This can be a source of frustration for teachers.
 Such a last minute change was made due to 3 additional groups of adult learners.
-The DGEV Staff approached the LC Lead Coordinator and asked him to find teachers to cover the classes.
+The Milo Staff approached the LC Lead Coordinator and asked him to find teachers to cover the classes.
 A field trip was taking place the same day.
-The only 4 available teachers, who did not go on the field trip, were asked to teach.
-However, they were told that they would have the day off. • The four teachers are very angry.
-They are angry about the last minute change and the fact that they won't get their day off.
-They feel that there's total disregard for their well-being and that there are serious issues with the way that enrollment is managed. • The fact that these last minute changes occur fairly frequently have caused teachers to question the way that the Korean office operates the village. • The Korean administrators then question the quality of the teaching staff as well as their professionalism.
+Just so happens that the only 4 available teachers, who did not go on the field trip, were asked to teach.
+However, they were told that they would have the day off.

+- The four teachers are very angry. - They are angry about the last minute change and the fact that they won't get their day off. - They feel that there's total disregard for their well-being and that there's a serious issues with the way that enrollment is managed. - The fact that these last minute changes occur fairly frequently has made teachers question the way that the Chinese office operates the school. - The Chinese administrators then question the quality of the teaching staff as well as their professionalism.
 The belief is that great teachers simply do what they're told.

-Questions: 1.
-What would you do if you were one of the teachers that were told they had the day off but were then asked to work?
-2. As a teacher, do you believe you could/should attempt to change the way the Korean office operates?
+1. What would you do if you were one of the teachers that were told they had the day off but were then asked to work?

+2. As a teacher, do you believe you could/should attempt to change the way the Chinese office operates?

 3 - CASE STUDY: Disillusioned - Nancy considers herself to be a catch; a catch for any serious educational organization that wants to recruit the best.
 She comes with a CV full of operational, managerial and teaching experience in the field of education.
-That said she was very excited to be hired and become part of the faculty at DGEV.
-Two months latershe finds herself questioning why she is there.
+That said she was very excited to be hired and become part of the faculty at MILO.
+Two months later.....she finds herself question why she was there.
 It is in her nature to analyze the way things are managed and operated.
-DGEV is no different.
-Upon her own inspection of things, she has come to believe that the Korean staff does not operate the village appropriately or efficiently.
-In particular, she feels like one of the Korean supervisors is very abrupt with his way of communicating and very inefficient in his style.
-She decides to list her observations and send them to both UCCS (the recruiter and teacher manager) and the DGEV administrators who operate the village.
+MILO is no different.
+Upon her own inspection of things, she has come to believe that the Chinese staff does not operate the school appropriately or efficiently.
+In particular, she feels like one of the Chinese supervisors is very abrupt with his way of communicating and very inefficient in his style.
+That said she decides to list her observations and send them to both UCCS (the recruiter and teacher manager) and the MILO administrators who operate the school.
 In response, she's told by UCCS that they can only suggest changes but do not have direct control over these items.
-She receives no response in regards to her letter to DGEV administrators.
+She receives no response in regards to her letter to MILO administrators.